Breadcrumbs

 The log files contain your IP address and possibly other personal data.
 In principle, it is therefore possible to match them to you.
 However, we store your data only temporarily and specifically not together with other personal data.

-We only use the data to secure our information technology systems, more specifically for forensics in the event of break-ins.
+We only use the data to secure our information technology systems, specifically for forensics in the event of break-ins.
 The log files are deleted after 90 days at the latest.

-These purpose(s) also justify our legitimate interest to process the data according to point (f) of Article 6(1) GDPR.
+These purpose(s) also justify our legitimate interest to process the data according to Art.
+6(1)(f) GDPR.

 Contact forms

-In addition to the data you provide to us voluntarily, we store the time (date and time) of transmission of your data as well as your IP address.
-The processing of such data corresponds to our legitimate interest (point (f) of Article 6(1) GDPR) to guarantee our systems’ security and to prevent misuse.
-Such additional data, which we collect when you contact us, will be deleted after 3 months.
-However, if you have signed up for our newsletter, we will store your data until your consent is withdrawn.
+In addition to the data you provide voluntarily, we store the date and time of transmission as well as your IP address.
+The processing of these additional data is based on our legitimate interest (Art.
+6(1)(f) GDPR) to ensure system security and prevent misuse.
+These additional data are deleted after 3 months.

-The legal basis for processing your data to handle your contact request is point (a) of Article 6(1) GDPR.
-If your contact aims to conclude a contract with us, point (b) of Article 6(1) GDPR serves as an additional legal basis for processing your personal data.
+If your contact aims to conclude a contract with us, Art.
+6(1)(b) GDPR serves as the legal basis for processing your personal data.

 Contact by e-mail

-You can contact us by e-mail (best: hello@k15t.com).
+You can contact us by e-mail (preferably: hello@k15t.com).
 We will store your personal data transmitted in the e-mail.
 The data will not be passed on to third parties and it will be processed only to handle your contact request.
-The legal basis for processing your personal data is point (f) of Article 6(1) GDPR.
-The data will be stored until they are no longer required to achieve the purpose of the conversation with you and the purpose of your contact has been fully clarified.
+The legal basis for processing your personal data is Art.
+6(1)(f) GDPR.
+The data will be stored until they are no longer required to achieve the purpose of the communication with you and the purpose of your contact has been fully clarified.

-If your e-mail aims to conclude a contract with us, point (b) of Article 6(1) GDPR serves as an additional legal basis for processing your personal data.
+If your e-mail aims to conclude a contract with us, Art.
+6(1)(b) GDPR serves as an additional legal basis for processing your personal data.
 These data will be stored for as long as they are necessary for the performance of the contract.
-Otherwise, we will store your data only to comply with contractual or legal obligations (e.g. tax obligations) (point (c) of Article 6(1) GDPR).
+Otherwise, we will store your data only to comply with contractual or legal obligations (e.g. tax obligations) (Art.
+6(1)(c) GDPR).

 Cookies and Local Storage